innerdvations/ah-ratelimit-plugin/README.md

 # ah-ratelimit-plugin

 Allows limits to be set on the number of time actions can be called in a time period, based on some identifier.
+Has been tested to work with both actionhero 8 and actionhero 9.

 Here's an example config file with an example of what happens.